 At the beginning of a new year, we reflect on the past twelve months and look forward to the next three hundred and sixty-five days.
-This can be at a personal level, as well as collectively across the world.
+This can be at a personal level, as well as collectively across the World.

+Rather than setting resolutions, in mindfulness practice, we tend to set intentions rather than goals.
+One useful intention for the year is to start with the first circle of compassion and be kind to yourself and others.
 We all have faults and make mistakes, which is part of being human.
-Self-compassion is about accepting our imperfections and relating to the complete and whole sense of who we are, rather than a limited part of ourselves.
-In the time-poor, stress-bound world we live in, many of us entertain and identify with the harsh-voiced inner critic; although we may consider ourselves generally kind to others, there are many times when we could have responded with greater kindness, even to the people we are closest to.
+Self-compassion is about accepting our imperfections and relating to the whole sense of who we are, rather than to a limited part of ourselves.
+In the time-poor, stress-bound World we live in, many of us entertain and identify with the harsh-voiced inner critic.
+Although we may consider ourselves generally kind to others, there are many times when we could have responded with greater kindness, even to the people we are closest to.

 So, here are some tips on bringing self-compassion and kindness into your year: